For the latest updates, please visit our recent news section.

 Q3: What do the Executive Orders mean for nationals of one of the designated countries?

-Nationals of one of the designated countries – by birth or citizenship – will be barred from entry to the U.S. for at least 90 days starting March 16, 2017, unless they qualify under an exemption or an officer approves a waiver.
+Nationals of one of the designated countries – by birth or citizenship – would be barred from entry to the U.S. for at least 90 days, unless they qualify under an exemption or an officer approves a waiver.

-Nationals of the designated countries in following categories are not subject to the restrictions:
+Nationals of the designated countries in following categories would not be subject to the restrictions:

-There are significant risks associated with international travel if you are from or have traveled to one of the designated countries or any other country reported to be of potential concern.
+There may be significant risks associated with international travel if you are from or have traveled to one of the designated countries or any other country reported to be of potential concern.
 Please contact your immigration counsel or Gibney representative for specific legal advice.

 Q4: What does the order mean for U.S. citizens originally from one of the designated countries?

-U.S. citizens are not subject to the ban.
+U.S. citizens should not be subject to the ban.
 U.S. citizens should be admitted, but may be subject to additional scrutiny and questioning when entering the U.S.

 Q5: What is the impact on nationals of one of the designated countries who are lawful permanent residents (with a valid green card) or lawful temporary residents with a valid visa?

-U.S. permanent residents (i.e. green card holders) and those with valid visas issued by a U.S. consulate before March 16, 2017 should be admitted to the U.S. but may be subject to additional scrutiny and questioning.
+U.S. permanent residents (i.e. green card holders) and those with valid visas already issued by a U.S. consulate should be admitted to the U.S. but may be subject to additional scrutiny and questioning.

 Non-immigrants with temporary status in the U.S. are advised to consult with immigration counsel prior to departing from the U.S. or applying for renewal of an expired visa at a consulate abroad.